fell-z/ruby-top/README.md

 do it in Computer Science, impractical for real use, but good for learning the basics of sorting algorithms and Computer Science in general.

 5. [Tic Tac Toe](https://en.wikipedia.org/wiki/Tic-tac-toe), a simple game made using my new OOP skills.

+6. [Mastermind](https://en.wikipedia.org/wiki/Mastermind_(board_game)) is a code-breaking game for two players.
+This version has differences in the rules, resembling more to the Wordle game.